Religious intolerance in Indonesia

 are a strict Muslim group who began to be relocated to the province in the 1960,

 in order to relieve population pressures elsewhere in Indonesia.
 Many of the

 Muslims are troubled by the customs of the Dyaks including the keeping of dogs

-as pets and the eating of pork; both are forbidden in Islam.
+as pets and the eating of pork.
+Both practices are forbidden in Islam.

-During the latter third of 2001-FEB, inter-faith rioting
+During the latter third of 2001-FEB, inter-religious rioting

 resulted in the deaths of at least 428 people.
 Aid workers estimate that up to